usagi-coffee/pg_chainsync/README.md

 ## Demo

-You can check out how the extension work in action by running the development docker-compose file with `docker compose` or `podman compose`, it will build the extension and run the database, run the extension and listen for some events that get sent by erc20 container.
+You can check out how the extension work in action by running the development docker-compose file with `docker compose` or `podman compose`, it will build the extension, run the database, run the extension and listen for some events that get sent by erc20 container.

 ## License